Doris Matsui: Tenure

 Matsui speaks on the first day of the 2008 Democratic National Convention in Denver, Colorado, in her capacity as convention parliamentarian.

 Matsui's husband, Representative Bob Matsui, died from complications of myelodysplastic syndrome on January 1, 2005, two months after being elected to a 14th term in what was then the 5th district.
 On January 9, 2005, the day after his funeral, Matsui told supporters she was running for his open seat.
 In the special election on March 8, 2005, she garnered 68% of the vote and was sworn in for the balance of her husband's term.
 Press reports said that Matsui won the election before the polls opened, as most votes in the election were absentee ballots, which she won overwhelmingly.
-Matsui was elected to a full term in 2006 and has been reelected eight more times without serious difficulty.
-The 7th is the most Democratic district in interior California; it and its predecessors have been in Democratic hands without interruption since 1953.
+Matsui was elected to a full term in 2006 and has been reelected continuously since then.

 Matsui voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Women's rights

-Matsui is pro-choice and received an endorsement from NARAL.
-She supports federal health funding that includes abortion funding.
-Matsui has advocated for access to reproductive health care by funding contraception programs and making them readily available.
-She supports emergency contraceptive capabilities in hospitals for rape victims.
-Matsui opposes restricting minors from traveling across state borders for abortion procedures.
-She has voted to continue stem cell research.
+Matsui has voted to continue stem cell research.
 Matsui opposed the overturning of Roe v.
 Wade.
 She called the decision "devastating" and said she was "deeply heartbroken and angered" by it.

 On March 8, 2021, on the second anniversary of the U.S. women's national soccer team's pay discrimination lawsuit, Matsui and Rosa DeLauro introduced the Give Our Athletes Level Salaries (GOALS) Act, to ensure the U.S. women's national soccer team was "paid fair and equitable wages compared to the U.S. Men's team".
 The GOALS Act threatens to cut federal funding for the 2026 World Cup if the U.S. Soccer Federation does not comply.

-Technology

-As Ranking Member of the House Energy and Commerce Subcommittee on Communications and Technology, Matsui has been recognized for her leadership on issues related to technology and innovation.

-She chairs the Congressional Spectrum Caucus and has worked to promote the deployment of next-generation wireless technologies, stressing the importance of maintaining a healthy spectrum pipeline.
-Matsui has worked on policies that support access to reliable, affordable, high-speed broadband for families and students, and authored legislation to close the divide on digital equity and access.